Azure-Samples/Synapse/Training/spark-dataframe-tutorial/intro.md

-# Working with Spark Dataframes
+# Working with Synapse Spark and Dataframes

 ## Introduction

-If you come from the SQL world, you may be unused to the mechnics of using dataframes in Spark.
+This tutorial is for developers new to Azure Synapse who need to get productive with basic Spark programming.

+* You don't need to haved a background in Spark at all
+* It will help if you have a basic knowledge of SQL queries
+* Knowledge of Python or C# will help

-This document will get your productive fast.
-Just follow the instructions be and by the end you'll be able to do basic dataframe manipulations.
+Just read the sections one-by-one and by the end you'll be ready to use Spark in Synapse.

 ## Preparing

-You'll need
+You'll need:
 - an Azure Synapse Analytics workspace.
 - to be assigned the Workspace Admin role in the Synpse Workspace.
 - to have contributor access to the Workspace (done via the Azure portal)